The-Toblin/cd10-foundry-vtt/README.md

 # Weapons, armor and equipment
 Weapons and armor can be equipped from the inventory tab by clicking the "+" symbol, and unequipped by clicking the "-" symbol.
 You can also equip and unequip using the right-click context menu.

-# Equipment load (optional rule)
-Equipment load is automatically calculated and showed on the sheet under "Encumbrance".
-All characters default to a 12kg encumbrance limit.
-Future releases will allow species choices, traits etc to affect this value.

 # Injuries
 Wounds and shock is added by left-clicking on respective bar.
 Right clicking removes a pip.
 Debilitation is automatically calculated and displayed.